9th Infantry Division (United States): Inactivation

 The division was the first to undergo full inactivation following the end of the Cold War.
-Army leadership at first decided that inactivating units would turn in all of their equipment at "10/20" standard – in ready and reusable condition.
-The division struggled to meet this standard.
-It required both extensive work on the part of the division's soldiers and high costs in repair parts.
+Army leadership at first decided that inactivating units would turn in all of their equipment at "10/20" standard, i.e. in ready and reusable condition.
+The division struggled to meet this standard, which required both extensive work by the division's soldiers and high costs for repair parts.
 While the remaining 9th ID soldiers were ultimately successful, later inactivating units were not required to attain this goal.

 The inactivation of the division began on 28 September 1990 with the inactivation of the 1st Brigade, 2nd Battalion, 23rd Infantry, and 4th Battalion, 23rd Infantry.
 The 1st Battalion, 84th Field Artillery inactivated on 15 January 1991.
-As inactivation proceeded, elements and individual Soldiers from the division were detached and deployed for service in the Gulf War.
+As inactivation proceeded, elements and individual soldiers from the division were detached and deployed for service in the Gulf War.

 On 16 February 1991 the 3rd Brigade was reflagged as 199th Infantry Brigade (Motorized) with the following units: